Are you looking to become an EU or Portuguese resident (and eventually a citizen) without needing to move there full-time?

 The items on this list aren’t really that bad, but it’s still important to be aware of them.

-• You do need to visit Portugal for an average of 7 days per year until you’re granted citizenship to be able to renew your residence permit.
+- You do need to visit Portugal for 14 days every other year until you apply for citizenship to be able to renew your residence permit.

 Still, as far as European residency-by-investment programs go, the Portuguese program is relatively accessible.
 These are the best options for most people: